apache/spark/CI.rst

 free build minutes on GitHub Actions.

-Sometimes (bugs in DockerHub or prolonged periods when the scheduled builds are failing) the automated build for nightly master is not executed for a long time.
+Sometimes (bugs in DockerHub or prolonged periods when the scheduled builds are failing) the automated build for nightly main is not executed for a long time.
 Such builds can be manually prepared and pushed by a maintainer who has the rights to push images to DockerHub (committers need to file JIRA ticket to Apache Infra in order to get an access).

 .. code-block:: bash

-  export BRANCH=master
+  export BRANCH=main
   export DOCKER_REPO=docker.io/apache/airflow
   for python_version in "3.6" "3.7" "3.8"
   (